Distinguished astronomer R. Bruce Partridge to speak at Bates College

 Partridge was an instructor at Oxford and Princeton before going to Haverford as an assistant professor in 1970.
 He has since also served as dean of the college and provost there.
 He received the Christian and Mary Lindback Award for Distinguished Teaching and was named Marshall Professor of the Natural Sciences in 1982.

 Partridge gives his lecture during a four-day visit to Bates.

 The Harlow Shapley Visiting Lectureships in Astronomy, sponsored by the American Astronomical Society, celebrate the achievements of Harlow Shapley, whose research disproved the theory that our sun has a central position in the Milky Way.
 Shapley was a renowned public lecturer and educator, and a lifelong member of the American Astronomical Society.

-Tags: American Astronomical Society Harlow Shapley Visiting Lectureships Endowment Fund R. Bruce Partridge
+Tags: American Astronomical Society Harlow Shapley Visiting Lectureships Endowment Fund Physics and Astronomy R. Bruce Partridge

 Leave a Reply

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at email@example.com.